Table of contents

 An important part of developing the content of the site, in addition to creating original product descriptions, of course, is to maintain a content section in the form of a blog, news or advice base.

-It is to such expanded content that we want to attract users typing in search engine keywords with informational intent.
-By answering the questions and doubts of users on a topic related to the type of products we offer, firstly, we put ourselves in the role of an expert, and this increases trust in our store, secondly, a user who has received an answer to a question bothering him, is more likely to make a purchase.
+We want to attract users typing in search engine keywords with informational intent to such expanded content.
+By answering users’ questions and doubts on a topic related to the type of products we offer, we first put ourselves in the role of an expert, and this increases trust in our store.
+Second, a user who has received an answer to a question bothering him is more likely to make a purchase.

 The user who has received an answer to a question bothering him is more likely to make a purchase.